German politics stall DB's punctuality drive – DW – 11/18/2024

 German politics stall DB's punctuality driveNovember 18, 2024

-Tyler Bosselman is wearing the dark blue vest and the red tie of a Deutsche Bahntrain driver.
-As he sits comfortably in the operator's seat of his regional DB train, the landscapes of southern Germany rush by outside, reflected in the sunglasses he's wearing.
+Tyler Bosselman was wearing the dark blue vest and the red tie of a Deutsche Bahntrain driver.
+As he sat comfortably in the operator's seat of his regional DB train, the landscapes of southern Germany rushed by outside, reflected in his sunglasses.

 Construction is underway on one of the routes that the 24-year-old Bosselman drives.
 It's the busy Riedbahn route between Frankfurt and Mannheim in Germany, which is getting new switches and signals to make rail traffic run more smoothly.
 The goal is to finish the overhaul by the end of December, and Bosselman hopes that the upgrade will make Deutsche Bahn "more reliable overall."